logux/docs/3-concepts/1-node.md

 </details>

 Each browser tab will have unique node ID, but they all have the same client ID.
-Because many browser tabs can use one connection, server need to response to all browsers tab.
-You can do by using client ID as an address.
+The server responses to all browsers tab, because multiple browser tabs can use one connection.
+You can do it by using client ID as an address.

-In `380:Uf_pPwE4:6K7iYdJH` node ID (3 blocks), `380:Uf_pPwE4` will be client ID.
+In `380:Uf_pPwE4:6K7iYdJH` node ID, `380:Uf_pPwE4` will be client ID.

 Browser tabs can synchronize actions between each other.
 Actions from server and for the server (with `meta.sync = true`) are sharing between browser tabs by default.